department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Evidence stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)

-### Can family members of Veterans also get help from VA?
+### Are both Veterans and their family members covered for health care?

 Yes.
-Family members of Veterans who served at Camp Lejeune and MCAS New River can get benefits.
+Veterans who served at Camp Lejeune or MCAS New River and their family members can get health care benefits.
 We may pay you back for your out-of-pocket health care costs that were related to any of these 15 conditions:

 - Bladder cancer
 - Breast cancer